stjudecloud/docs/docs/index.md

 * Create manuscript quality figures with *your* data to use in publications or to host on your website with [ProteinPaint](https://pecan.stjude.cloud/proteinpaint/TP53) or [GenomePaint](https://genomepaint.stjude.cloud/).
 See the [ProteinPaint](./guides/portals/pecan.md#proteinpaint) and [GenomePaint](./guides/portals/genome-paint.md) doc pages for help.

 !!! note
-    Please note that while it is free to receive and store our data in St. Jude Cloud, there are [compute and storage fees associated with working in the cloud, as well as egress fees for downloading our data](faq.md#will-i-be-charged-for-using-st-jude-cloud).
+    Please note that while it is free to receive and store a copy of our data in St. Jude Cloud, there are [compute fees when working with that data and storage fees for any results, as well as egress fees for downloading the data](faq.md#will-i-be-charged-for-using-st-jude-cloud).
+These are fees for the underlying cloud computing resources used and are present in all cloud environments.
+St. Jude does not receive any money from those fees.

 ## Datasets